Zekumoru/Learning-C-Sharp-and-Unity/README.md

 # Learning C# and Unity
 I will be writing here all of those nifty code snippets that I learn from the C#/Unity course.
+Also, when I said nifty codes, only nifty codes!
+I won't be explaining whatever basic concepts were required like what a class, inheritance, virtual, etc. are.
+That aside, there will surely be notes when they are necessary.

+> Writing such a description for myself, ah!
+I ought mine future self aide-memoires.

 ## Course 1 Week 1 (C1w1)
 ### C#